| Walter

 married: Frances (Fannie) Sabrina McNeill (about 1808) in Washington County, GA

-children: Sabrina Anna [Stephen Townsend], unknown male, Mary McNeill [John Ed.
-Bryant Morris], Joel Walter, unknown female
+children: Sabrina Anna [James Stephen Townsend], unknown male, Mary McNeill [John Edward Bryant Morris], Joel Walter [Emily Almedia Alexander]

 died: (February 19, 1837) near Warrenton, Fayette County, TX